 If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-Troubleshooting how to machine embroider shoes was an interesting experience.
+Troubleshooting how to embroider shoes was an interesting experience.
 It took some ingenuity to figure out how to lay the tongue flat and a few mistakes that ended up with a broken needle and error code on my embroidery machine.
 But, the end result was so worth it!

 Because darn it, I really wanted eyeglasses on the tongues of a blue pair of shoes in my closet.
 Even though I’m a mostly former optometrist, I still love all things eyeglasses, and I was in an experimenting mood.
 I’m the type of girl to try everything when it comes to crafts, and though this project had a rocky start, it turned out perfect in the end!
 I then embroidered two more pairs of shoes in my closet!

-So, let me show you how to embroider on shoes if you’re looking to add a little personality to your wardrobe.
+So, let me show you how to embroider shoes if you’re looking to add a little personality to your wardrobe.

 What kinds of shoes can you embroider?
 What locations?